Skip to content

 serializer_compressor_kindPayload compression algorithm

-serializer_max_payload_sizeMax compressed payload size
+serializer_max_payload_sizeMax compressed payload size (generic)

-serializer_max_series_payload_sizeMax series compressed payload size
+serializer_max_series_payload_sizeMax compressed V2 series payload size

 serializer_max_series_points_per_payloadMax data points per series payload

-serializer_max_series_uncompressed_payload_sizeMax series uncompressed payload size
+serializer_max_series_uncompressed_payload_sizeMax uncompressed V2 series payload size

-serializer_max_uncompressed_payload_sizeMax uncompressed payload size
+serializer_max_uncompressed_payload_sizeMax uncompressed payload size (generic)

 siteDatadog site domain

-statsd_metric_namespacePrefix prepended to all metrics
+statsd_metric_namespacePrefix prepended to all metric names

 syslog_rfcUse RFC-style syslog header